tatetian/asterinas.github.io/_posts/2025-05-26-kernel-memory-safety-delivered.markdown

 A framekernel lives in a single address space (like a monolithic kernel), but is **logically partitioned**:

-* The **OS framework** is _privileged_: it contains a small, rigorously verified amount of `unsafe` Rust and encapsulates them into high-level, safe abstractions.
+* The **_privileged_ OS framework** contains a small amount of rigorously-verified `unsafe` Rust code, which is encapsulated into high-level, safe abstractions.
-* The **OS services** are _de-privileged_: they are written entirely in safe Rust using those abstractions.
+* The **_de-privileged_ OS services** are written entirely in safe Rust using the abstractions provided by the OS framework.

-This **language-based, intra-kernel privilege separation** means that memory safety only depends on the correctness of the tiny privileged OS framework.
+This **language-based, intra-kernel privilege separation** means that the memory safety of the entire OS kernel only depends on the correctness of the tiny privileged OS framework.
 Communication between different parts of the OS remains fast—via ordinary function calls and shared memory—preserving monolithic speed while enabling microkernel-like safety.

+A comparison between the three OS architectures is summarized in the following figure (extracted from the paper):

 ![Kernel Architecture Comparison](/assets/images/monolithic-kernel-vs-microkernel-vs-framekernel.png)
 (TCB is short for Trusted Computing Base, which is the code responsible for kernel memory safety.)